dennisppaul/umgebung/DOCUMENTATION.md

 └── umgebung-example-app.cpp
 ```

-the directory `‌umgebung-example-app` should contain all source, header and resources ( e.g images, fonts and moview ) files.
+the directory `umgebung-example-app` should contain all source, header and resources ( e.g images, fonts and moview ) files.

 in this example `umgebung-example-app.cpp` is the main source file containing the *entry points* used by *Umgebung*: